Selecting the Right Sales Channel Strategy for Distribution

 Channel Configuration

-The next step in selecting a distribution strategy is deciding how many levels of organizations are in the channel and the types of intermediaries to use.
+The next step in selecting a distribution strategy is determining the number of organizational levels in the channel and the types of intermediaries to utilize.
 A sales channel strategy is required to see revenue streams.
+Top 7 Challenges Facing SEO Managers in 2025

 Several factors influence the channel configuration decision, including: